humank/genai-demo/docs/design/design-principles.md

 # System Development and Testing Design Compliance Standards

-In this project, please follow DDD tactical design patterns and layering principles, as required by the 3 ArchUnit tests under `../app/src/test/java/solid/humank/genaidemo/architecture`, to complete the code development work for this project.
+In this project, please follow DDD tactical design patterns and layered principles, as required by the 3 ArchUnit tests under `../app/src/test/java/solid/humank/genaidemo/architecture`, to complete the code development work for this project.

 ## Architecture Design Principles